5 - Completing the spreadsheet “Generell info og kommentarer”

 5.1 Completing “General information”:

 First, enter the name of the field/discovery/TUF.
 Pick a name from the drop-down list in cell D7.
 It contains official names for fields and discoveries as well as designations for pipelines and facilities.
 When a name is selected, many of the cells in this area will be filled in automatically, e.g. information about the contact in the NPD.
-If the correct name is not in the drop-down list, contact the NPD.
+If the correct name is not in the drop-down list, please contact the NPD.

 - Norwegian part (%): The Norwegian percentage (normally 100 per cent) of the resources shall be stated.
 For those cases where the resources extend into another country’s continental shelf, use the latest official allocation of resources between Norway and the other country.